Wang Zhen (general): Railway Corps

-In February 1954, Wang Zhen was appointed as the commander and political commissar of the People's Liberation Army Railway Corps, and later that year, he assumed the role of Deputy Chief of Joint Staff of PLA.
+In February 1954, Wang Zhen was appointed as the Commander and Political Commissar of the People's Liberation Army Railway Corps, and later that year, he assumed the role of Deputy Chief of Joint Staff of PLA.
 He commanded the Railway Corps in China's infrastructure development, finishing the over 300-kilometer Litang–Zhanjiang railway in under nine months.
 He subsequently directed his forces to finish the Yingtan–Xiamen railway, formerly projected to require three years for completion and spanning over 700 kilometers, in under 26 months.
-In 1955, Wang Zhen received the rank of General in the People's Liberation Army (PLA).
+In 1955, Wang Zhen received the rank of Colonel General in the People's Liberation Army (PLA).

 Ministry of Agriculture and Reclamation

 Beginning in May 1956, Wang Zhen held the position of Minister of the Ministry of Agriculture and Reclamation.
 In September 1956, he was elected to the Central Committee of the Chinese Communist Party during the 8th CCP Congress.
 He commanded over 100,000 officers and soldiers in agricultural reclamation, alongside numerous border-supporting youth, engineers, and technicians, to the Junggar Basin in Xinjiang, the Great Northern Wilderness in Heilongjiang, Guangdong, Hainan, Yunnan, and other regions, establishing numerous military reclamation farms and local state-run farms.
 In July 1958, Bayi University of Reclamation in Heilongjiang was formed, with Wang Zhen serving as the inaugural president.
 Subsequently, Tarim University was established in October 1958, with Wang Zhen also serving as its honorary president.